vpalmisano/webrtcperf/docs/config.md

 *Type*: `boolean`

 *Default*: `true`

+## vmafCrop
+If set, the reference and degraded videos will be cropped using the specified configuration in JSON5 format.
+Crop configuration should be expressed using the ffmpeg crop filter syntax (https://ffmpeg.org/ffmpeg-filters.html#crop).
+E.g. `{ "Participant-000001_recv-by_Participant-000000': { ref: { w: "iw-10", h: "ih-5" }, deg: { w: "200", h: "200" } } }`

+*Type*: `string`

+*Default*: `""`

+## vmafPrepareVideo
+When set, it prepares the selected video applying a timestamp overlay on top of it.
+The filename must be provided in the format `<video path>,<ID>`, where the selected ID will be used unique video identifier in the overlay.

+*Type*: `string`

+*Default*: `""`

+## vmafProcessVideo
+When set, it runs the VMAF video preprocessor, that converts a video file into the IVF format with timestamps matching the overlay recognition.
+The filename must contain a `recv` or `send` string to identify if the video was a reference (send) or a degraded version (recv), e.g. `Participant1_recv.mp4`.

+*Type*: `string`

+*Default*: `""`

+## vmafVideoCrop
+If set, the vmaf prepared/processed video will be cropped using the specified configuration in JSON5 format.
+Crop configuration should be expressed using the ffmpeg crop filter syntax (https://ffmpeg.org/ffmpeg-filters.html#crop).
+E.g. `{ w: "iw-10", h: "ih-5", x: "10", y: '5' }`

+*Type*: `string`

+*Default*: `""`

 ## visqolPath
 When set, it runs the visqol calculator for the audio files saved under the provided directory path.